Ezmaa/Date-Planner/README.md

-# Taco-Tuesday-Planner
+# Drink-Outside-The-Box
-An application that will allow the user to find a restaurant and pair it with an event.
-This will help users quickly match and set up date events that suits the users needs.
+An application that allows the user to select a random drink recipe as well as a random joke to tell a friend!